1. Define Biztalk?

 14. Business Activity Servers.

-33. How rules engine is provided in BizTalk server?_text]
+33. How rules engine is provided in BizTalk server?

-Rules engine is provided as component of a business rules management system, which provides the abilities such as define, register, classify and manage all rules, verifies consistency of rules definitions, defining relationships among rules and relates them to IT applications which are effected by one or more rules.
+Answer: Rules engine is provided as a component of a business rules management system, which provides the abilities such as to define, register, classify and manage all rules, verifies the consistency of rules definitions, defining relationships among rules and relates them to IT applications which are affected by one or more rules.

 - Unenlist the old version using the Explorer (do not stop it), this will prevent new instances from starting while allowing old ones to finish